LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/data-types/README.md

 1. The C# compiler must know that the class exists
 2. You must use the full name of the class

-How does the compiler know that certain classes exist?
-We have these rules:

-(TODO - explain "classpath" rules)

 You can think of the `using` statement in C# as working a little bit like the `from module import xxx` statement in Python.
 However, behind the scenes the two statements actually do very different things.